junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 • If his face and body are white, blue, or yellow after he has begun breathing.

-• If his arms and legs are floppy—he does not move them by himself or when you pinch them.
+• If his arms and legs are floppy, he does not move them by himself or when you pinch them.

 • If he grunts or has difficulty breathing after the first 15 minutes.